Compensate-Operations/compensate-challenge/README.md

 $ myapp -file input.json -target output.json -money=1000 -target_years=30 -min_continents=4 -min_medium_term_percent=10 -min_long_term_percent=30
 ```

-The exported JSON file should contain the list of selected optimal projects and the amount of credits to be bought.
+The exported JSON file should contain the list of selected optimal projects and the amount of product units to be bought.
 There should also be the resulting CO2 removed as a cumulative yearly report.
 The following example describes the format of this JSON file (this is not a correct answer for the example input.json):

 ```
 export.json